YumekaMengjiaLYU/RBC/PennLINC/Validation/ValidationStrategy.md

 ```

 The data can be viewed in any CSV viewer; the end goal is to keep working until all issues are attended to.
 Each dataset's adjustment scripts are kept in their respective directories.

+---

+To run the BIDS validator in parallel on Flywheel, you can use the following script: